rmtsrc/webauthn-passwordless/README.md

 1. http://localhost:3000 to register and login
 2. Check the console output for the email confirmation links
 3. In Chrome, open "DevTools > Console > More tools (hamburger menu) > WebAuthn > Enable virtual authenticator environment" to try out different key types
-4. http://localhost:8081 to check the user database
+4. If Docker is installed check http://localhost:8081 for the user database
 5. Attempt to login from different devices, desktop vs. mobile
-6. Reset database via `npm run reset:db`
+6. Reset database via `npm run reset:db` (Docker only)
 7. Optionally set the SMTP settings in `apps.env` to send email and change `config.ts` to match your domain and security requirements

 ## Browser support